isaacbernat/pycrastinate/README.md

 ### Try it out
 Pycrastinate can be used right out of the box!
 It just needs a recent version of `git` (tested with 1.8.0+).
 Type `python pycrastinate.py` inside its root directory and experience the magic.

+### Dive in
+Pycrastinate was featured in a 25-minutes talk in PyCon Sweden 2014.
+You can view the original slides [on your browser here](http://prezi.com/47crucgh9ukr/?utm_campaign=share&utm_medium=copy&rc=ex0share) or [on PDF here](https://www.dropbox.com/s/07fihcso355clw1/PycrastinatePyConSweden2014.pdf).
+There you can find real use-case examples.

 ### Tune it
 Edit `config.py` to your liking.
 Change the `root_paths` for whichever paths hold the files you want to analyse, the `file_sufixes` to include only those that you want (e.g. only python files), the `tokens` that should be considered (e.g. `TODO`), their case-sensitivity, etc.

 ### Master it
-It is highly encouraged to read at least this succint documentation section if you plan to really use pycrastinate.
+It is highly encouraged to read at least this succint documentation section and the slides from PyCon 2014 if you plan to really use pycrastinate.

 Documentation
 -------------
-Each* module has its own documentation and set of tests you can refer to.
+Each module has its own documentation and set of tests you can refer to.
 Here is a general overview of how the project is structured.
 The basic config file for the default settings is also covered.

 ### Structure
 * `config.py`: this is the file where you **configure** (set which, their order, their parameters, etc.) pipelines you want to execute.
 * `pycrastinate.py`: this is the file you run to **execute** the pipelines.
 * `modules`: steps that can be run in the pipeline process.
-* `enclose`: closures that can be applied for each module execution (e.g. logging).
+* `enclose`: closures that can be applied for each module execution (e.g. logging, sending realtime metrics to dashboards, etc.).
 * `tests`: unit tests for the other files.
 Simply type `nosetests`.
 * `utils`: semi-generic utilities that may be used across different modules (e.g. memoisation decorator).